adrian-soch/cam_lidar_framework/README.md

 ```
 After building always source the ROS2 install and the local ros2 wroksapce via `source /opt/ros/galactic/setup.bash` and `. install/setup.bash` respectively.

-#### Optional
+## Troubleshooting and Comments

+### Known issues

+- cmake warning for PCL lib.
+Just re-build with the same command you used and the warning will be gone

+### Comments

+- Use git and commit often.
-To clean the ros2 workspace run `rm -rf log/ install/ build/`.
+- To clean the ros2 workspace run `rm -rf log/ install/ build/`.
 Warning `rm -rf` means deleting a folder without the ability to recover it.

-> Use git and commit often.